TrimAgency/wordpress-starter-template/README.md

 ## Webpack
 - `webpack --watch`
 - changes to typescript or javascript files compile to bundle.js and bundle-min.js
-- chnages to SASS files compile to style.css
+- changes to SASS files compile to style.css

 ### Folder Structure